SimonBlanke/Hyperactive/README.md

 - callbacks = {}
   - Possible parameter types: (dict)
+  - The callbacks enables you to pass functions to hyperactive that are called every iteration during the optimization run.
+The function has access to the same argument as the objective-function.
+You can decide if the functions are called before or after the objective-function is evaluated via the keys of the callbacks-dictionary.
+The values of the dictionary are lists of the callback-functions.
+The following example should show they way to use callbacks:

+    Example:
+    ```python
+    ...

+    def callback_1(access):
+      # do some stuff

+    def callback_2(access):
+      # do some stuff

+    def callback_3(access):
+      # do some stuff

+    hyper = Hyperactive()
+    hyper.add_search(
+        objective_function,
+        search_space,
+        n_iter=100,
+        callbacks={
+          "after": [callback_1, callback_2],
+          "before": [callback_3]
+          },
+    )
+    hyper.run()
+    ```

 - catch = {}
   - Possible parameter types: (dict)
+  - The catch parameter provides a way to handle exceptions that occur during the evaluation of the objective-function or the callbacks.
+It is a dictionary that accepts the exception class as a key and the score that is returned instead as the value.
+This way you can handle multiple types of exceptions and return different scores for each.
+  In the case of an exception it often makes sense to return `np.nan` as a score.
+You can see an example of this in the following code-snippet:

+    Example:
+    ```python
+    ...

+    hyper = Hyperactive()
+    hyper.add_search(
+        objective_function,
+        search_space,
+        n_iter=100,
+        catch={
+          ValueError: np.nan,
+          },
+    )
+    hyper.run()
+    ```

 - max_score = None